 How long does a churning arbitration take?

-According to FINRA’s 2024 statistics, the average case duration was 12.5 months, down from 14.6 months in 2023.
+FINRA reported an overall arbitration turnaround time of 13.6 months for cases closed through April 2026.
 Cases that settle before hearing typically resolve faster.
 Complex cases with multiple claims or parties may take longer.

 What if my broker is no longer with the same firm?